Domain names are vital to how the web works and we use them every time we visit a website, but what are they and how do you choose one?

-To understand what a domain name is and why they are important we need to look at how the world wide web works, a simple website is made up of a set of files (text, images, sound etc) that are stored on a web server which is a computer connected to the internet with the specific job of hosting websites.
+To understand what a domain name is and why they are important we need to look at how the world wide web works, a simple website comprises a set of files (text, images, sound etc) that are stored on a web server which is a computer connected to the internet with the specific job of hosting websites.
 Each web server has a specific address called an IP address, these are unique to each server on the internet and let users connect to a specific web server.

 How to select a domain name

-Now we know what a URL is next we will look at how to chose one, domain names should be easy to read and remember so it’s best to go with something short and recognizable such as your name (eg. Alex-Wells.co.uk) or something that describes who you are what you do or your product (eg. AirportTaxis.com or BirthdayCards.net)
+Now we know what a URL is next we will look at how to chose one, domain names should be easy to read and remember so it’s best to go with something short and recognizable such as your name (eg. Alex-Wells.co.uk) or something that describes who you are what you do or your product (eg. AirportTaxis.com or BirthdayCards.co.uk)

-Once you have chosen the domain name you want you will need to select an extension, this is the bit at the end for example the .com or the .co.uk
+Once you have chosen the domain name you want, you will need to select an extension, this is the bit at the end for example the .com or the .co.uk

-Which one you choose is upto you (check out the possibilities and their intended uses here) but if you are a UK company a .co.uk would be best followed by a .com as these are the two that people are used to seeing and using, if they are already taken you could opt for having a .net but failing that I would suggest thinking of something new.
+Which one you choose is up to you (check out the possibilities and their intended uses here) but if you are a UK company a .co.uk would be best, followed by a .com as these are the two that people are used to seeing and using.
+If they are already taken you could opt for having a .net but failing that I would suggest thinking of something new.

-If both the .com and the .co.uk domains are available I would suggest registering both to ensure no one else can.
+If both the .com and the .co.uk domains are available, I would suggest registering both to ensure no one else can.